 Instability of the shoulder can also develop in recurrent dislocations or a very severe dislocation.
 Instability of the shoulder can make you prone to shoulder injuries in the future.

 If you have a dislocation of the shoulder, whether partial or complete or recurrent, seek medical advice.
-It is not a good idea to try and pop the shoulder back into its place as it can worsen the injury and damage to nearby soft tissues or your nerves or blood vessels.
+It is not advisable to try and pop the shoulder back into its place as it can worsen the injury and damage to nearby soft tissues or your nerves or blood vessels.
 A doctor can help to relocate your shoulder back into place and you will be advised to wear a sling to support the shoulder joint.

 Strengthening exercises play a very important role here.
 If the muscles around the dislocated shoulder are strong enough they can hold the shoulder in its socket, avoiding future dislocations.
+The sling that you have to wear to support the shoulder can lead to adhesive capsulitis or frozen shoulder.
+Mobility exercises done at the correct phase of rehabilitaiton can help to avoid or minimise this.

 If you like this blog and want to be notified about new blogs as soon as they are published, subscribe to my mailing list below.